navya-kamath/SQL-Practice/README.md

-# PostgreSQL-Python-Examples
+# PostGreSQL Examples
-Basic PostreSQL and Python commands
+1. Basic PostreSQL and Python commands
+2. SELECT & WHERE